BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 {% include image-gallery.html pages = page.images_key-replacement-configuration %}

 The app then asks which of the keys Bob would like to replace.
 Bob selects David's Passport from the list of keys.
 On the next screen, the app gives Bob the option to change the wallet configuration as well.
-But Bob only needs to replace David's key, so he continues with the same configuration.
+But he only needs to replace David's key, so he continues with the same configuration.
 He does, however, choose a different name for the new wallet.

 The next step is to add David's new extended public key.
 This works in the same way as during the initial wallet creation.
 On the wallet review screen, the app indicates that a new signing key has been added.
 Bob reviews the changes and hits "create wallet."